 Why Does Restaurant Labor Forecasting Matter?

 The answer is surprisingly simple: it saves money.
+In the restaurant industry, every penny saved matters.
+Things like menu engineering helps, but it only goes so far.
 Understanding how the individual cost of your employees stacks up against fluctuating sales patterns can make the difference between a restaurant that retains employees and consistently satisfies customers and a restaurant that loses money until they are forced out of business for good.
 No matter how great your menu or location is, incorporating restaurant labor forecasting into your scheduling process can improve your guest experience and solidify your success in the following ways.

 Improve Employee Retention